6th Annual Digital Media Award Process

 - Uses credible evidence to substantiate ideas

-- Christopher J. Conover, Research Scholar, Center for Health Policy & Inequalities Research, Duke University; contributor, The Apothecary, Forbes
+- Christopher J. Conover, Retired health policy faculty, Duke University; contributor, The Apothecary, Forbes

 - Michael Millenson, President, Health Quality Advisors LLC; Adjunct Associate Professor of Medicine, Feinberg School of Medicine, Northwestern University; contributor, Forbes & The Health Care Blog